 At the 2004 CFCSA annual meeting, a 'technical committee' was established to begin harmonizing of the actual audit instrument.

-June 2005 meeting unveiled the new National Audit Instrument to achieve COR™ (13 common elements with one provincial supplement for those jurisdictions wishing to include).
+In June 2005, the meeting unveiled a new National Audit Instrument to achieve COR™ (13 common elements with one provincial supplement for those jurisdictions wishing to include).

 At the June 2010 CFCSA Annual Meeting, all members signed a COR™ Memorandum of Understanding solidifying the original 2000 agreement.